-Sometimes the multitude of life’s changes that occur during your college years can trigger serious depression.
+Sometimes the multitude of life’s changes that occur during your college years can trigger stress and lead to serious depression.
 At this vulnerable time, the smartest thing you can do for yourself is to seek help.
 If your feelings of constant stress and sadness go on for weeks or months, you may be experiencing more than just difficulty adjusting to life’s changes.
-Seek help from a doctor or mental health professional, the university counseling service, or the student health center.
+Seek help from a doctor or mental health professional, the university counseling service, or the student health center for your stress.
 While in treatment, there are a number of steps you can take to help you cope on your way to recovery.